hollina/scul/README.md

   - extrapolation from the donor pool
   - counter-cyclical weights

-We jointly view our statistical approach and following these recommendations as the `SCUL` procedure
+We consider the combination of this statistical approach and following these recommendations as the `SCUL` procedure

 ## What are the contributions of SCUL?